 How to Win Blackjack

-You reach 21 by using a combination of different cards.
+You can create a hand worth 21 with a combination of cards.

 All picture cards are worth 10, and all other cards except ace are valued at the number displayed on them.

-Once you've been given your first two cards, you can double down on your bet.
+Once you've been given your initial two cards, you can double down on your wager.

-A unique feature of Atlantic City Blackjack is that you can double down on any two cards, plus you can double down after splitting your initial hand as well.
+A unique feature of this game is that you may choose to double down on any two cards, plus you can double down after deciding to split your first hand.

-If the dealer's first card is showing Ace then you are offered insurance, which can protect your your hand against the possibility of the dealer getting blackjack.
+If the dealer's first card is an Ace then you are offered insurance, which can cover you against the risk of the dealer having blackjack.

 This costs half of your original bet, and if the dealer fails to complete blackjack then your insurance bet is forfeited, and the hand will proceed as normal.

-This option allows you to walk away from your hand following the deal.
+Choosing to surrender lets you leave your hand following the deal.